 As a proponent of the local food movement, our family was already gardening, raising dairy goats, using raw milk, making cheese, canning vegetables, etc. But my dive into the internet launched my journey into prepping.
 I had a lot to learn, and storing food was a logical next step.

 Soon after that, I embarked on a national tour to promote my Harvest Eating Cookbook.
 The long trips away from home scared me even more.
 What if the collapse hit while I was away?
 What would my family eat?
 How would my wife and kids get by?
 Mulling over these questions made me even more determined to proactively build security into our lives, from food security, to home defense, and beyond.
 I knew that living sustainably needed to be built into our lives from the ground up.
-And that’s why we moved across the country to rural Montana.

-My audience at the Harvest Eating site and podcast already included a lot of homesteaders, so it was natural to begin sharing our family’s new direction towards preparedness, and as a result, my audience grew.
+My audience at the Harvest Eating website and podcast already included a lot of homesteaders, so it was natural to begin sharing our family’s new direction towards preparedness, and as a result, my audience grew.
 I knew I was onto something that a lot of people cared about.